stajie99/PredictiveModels/WFAR_code/READ_ME.md

 ---

-# WFAR.m – MATLAB code for Warping Functional AutoRegressive (WFAR) Model
+# WFAR.m – MATLAB code for Warping Functional AutoRegressive (WFAR) Model (NorD Pool market)

 ## Description
 This MATLAB code proposes a noval time series forecasting model (namely, WFAR model) for high dimensional, high frequency and seasonal time series data, in particular, the 1-day ahead electricity price.
 The code further performs a comprehensive comparison of various time series forecasting models e.g. FAR, VAR, AR*, SAR, ARX* models against the proposed WFAR model.

-The electricity price data from two power markets are used: (1) the Nord Pool market from 2013.01.01 to 2017.12.31, (2) the California market from 1999.07.05 to 2001.01.31.
+The electricity price data from two power markets are used: (1) the Nord Pool market from 2013.01.01 to 2017.12.31, via WFAR.m (2) the California market from 1999.07.05 to 2001.01.31, via WFAR_CA.m.
 This code was originally published with the paper: "Modeling Seasonality and Serial Dependence of Electricity Price Curves with Warping Functional Autoregressive Dynamics" by The Annals of Applied Statistics in 2019.

 Here's a breakdown of what the code does.